 12, 13, 14) CHICOSCI, BARBIE ALMABIS, & TANYA MARKOVA

 Did not fully watched the first two mentioned bands (Barbie Almabis & Chicosci) but I am certain that they did well in their performance as I am already familiar with the two artists and appreciate them very well.
-However, my best friend is right about Tanya Markova (c.f. recent picture) whom she appreciates.
+However, my concert buddy is right about Tanya Markova (c.f. recent picture), whom she appreciates.
 They are indeed a comedic Parokya ni Edgar type of band (well, excuse my comparison..) who are worth the listen!